naninovel/docs/docs/guide/configuration.md

 Enable Build Processing | True | Whether to register a custom build player handle to process the assets assigned as Naninovel resources.<br><br>Warning: In order for this setting to take effect, it's required to restart the Unity editor.
 Use Addressables | True | When the Addressable Asset System is installed, enabling this property will optimize asset processing step improving the build time.
 Auto Build Bundles | True | Whether to automatically build the addressable asset bundles when building the player.
 Has no effect when `Use Addressables` is disabled.
+Allow Addressable In Editor | False | Whether to use addressable provider in editor.
+Enable if you're manually exposing resources via addressable address instead of assigning them with Naninovel's resource managers.
+Be aware, that enabling this could cuase issues when resources are assigned both in resources manager and registered with an addressable address and then renamed or dublicated.
 Extra Labels | Null | Addressable provider will only work with assets, that have the assigned labels in addition to `Naninovel` label.
 Can be used to filter assets used by the engine based on custom criterias (eg, HD vs SD textures).
 Local Root Path | %DATA%/Resources | Path root to use for the local resource provider.
 Can be an absolute path to the folder where the resources are located, or a relative path with one of the available origins:<br> • %DATA% — Game data folder on the target device (UnityEngine.Application.dataPath).<br> • %PDATA% — Persistent data directory on the target device (UnityEngine.Application.persistentDataPath).<br> • %STREAM% — `StreamingAssets` folder (UnityEngine.Application.streamingAssetsPath).<br> • %SPECIAL{F}% — An OS special folder (where F is value from System.Environment.SpecialFolder).
 Project Root Path | Naninovel | Path relative to `Resources` folders, under which the naninovel-specific assets are located.